 Administrators and Supervisors have their own roles and responsibilities within issues.
 They manage the process and help ensure that the issue is resolved, closed, and that the resolution and service meets organizational standards.

-If the topic of Issue Responsibilities still seems daunting to you, our team is happy to help!
-You can always reach out to your Account Manager for assistance, or get in touch with our Professional Services team for some additional training.
+If the topic of issue responsibilities still seems daunting, our team is happy to help!
+You can always reach out to your Account Manager for assistance, or get in touch with our Professional Services team.